Chesyon/chesyon-eos-asm/skypatches/Template/README.md

 # Skypatch template
-This template contains the files inside of a skypatch, and some helper files for compilation[^!] and testing.
+This template contains the files inside of a skypatch, and some helper files for compilation[^1] and testing.

 This is the template I use to make all of my skypatches; though I've cleaned it up a little bit.
 The goal of this template is to make creation of ASM patches easier, for both more experienced hackers and people just starting out with ASM.